 \subsection{Implementation Details}

 \textbf{Environment}.
 We conduct our experiments in the popular, MuJoCo-based~\cite{6386109} MetaWorld simulation environment~\cite{yu2020meta}.
-We select ten tasks (namely: {{box-close-v2}, {disassemble-v2}, {shelf-place-v2}, {peg-insert-side-v2}, {bin-picking-v2}, {coffee-pull-v2}, {assembly-v2}, {drawer-open-v2}, {pick-place-wall-v2}, {button-press-wall-v2}}) and generate 25 expert demonstrations with a maximum of 175 rollout steps for each using the provided heuristic policies.
+We select ten tasks (namely: {{box-close-v2}, {disassemble-v2}, {shelf-place-v2}, {peg-insert-side-v2}, {bin-picking-v2}, {coffee-pull-v2}, {assembly-v2}, {drawer-open-v2}, {pick-place-wall-v2}, and {button-press-wall-v2}}) and generate 25 expert demonstrations with a maximum of 175 rollout steps for each using the provided heuristic policies.

 \textit{Randomising the scene's lighting properties}.
 The brightness of the scene is altered by adjusting the diffuse light components, where each colour channel (red, green, blue) is randomly set to a value between 0.3 and 1.0.
-The specular highlights are similarly randomized, with lower intensity values ranging from 0.1 to 0.5.
+The specular highlights are similarly randomised, with lower intensity values ranging from 0.1 to 0.5.
 Additionally, the position of each light source is varied randomly within a 3D space, spanning horizontal and vertical shifts between -2 and 2 units and height adjustments between 0.5 and 3 units.
-Lastly, the direction of the lights is randomized, allowing for changes in their angular orientation, with each directional component varying between -1 and 1 for horizontal/vertical angles and up to -1 for downward angles.
+Lastly, the direction of the lights is randomised, allowing for changes in their angular orientation, with each directional component varying between -1 and 1 for horizontal/vertical angles and up to -1 for downward angles.

-\textit{Randomising the Tabletop's texture}.
-We randomly modify the tabletop texture selecting from $30$ distinct textures (some of which are borrowed from~\cite{10611331}, visualised in the supplementary material).
+\textit{Randomising the scene's background}.
+We randomly modify the tabletop texture selecting from $30$ distinct textures (some of which are taken from~\cite{10611331}, visualised in the supplementary material).
 Some are visually similar to the texture used in the training demos and others are vibrant, with patterns that hold semantic information that could potentially attract the attention of a PVR.
 Nevertheless, by observing the evaluation rollouts, policies can fail and succeed in both out-of-distribution cases.
 In Fig.~\ref{fig:tasks} we visualise some of the tasks and their corresponding visually perturbed variants.